farshed/farshed.github.io/src/content/blog/generative-musings.md

 ![Psychedelic realm of Anunnaki](/media/blog/dalle3/4.webp)

-_The Anunnaki, celestial beings draped in cosmic fabric, in a psychedelic realm._
+_The Anunnaki in a psychedelic dimension._

 ![Stoicism](/media/blog/dalle3/2.webp)